-1. Attendance/Participation and Weekly Discussion Forum Postings: 25%: For 10 out of the 11 weeks for which there are readings, students should post questions and comments on readings for tutorial on blackboard.
-You should post twice a week for at least 10 weeks and the deadline for each week is Wednesday morning before class at 2pm.
+1. Attendance/Participation and Weekly Discussion Forum Postings: 20%: For 10 out of the 11 weeks for which there are readings, students should post questions and comments on readings for tutorial on blackboard.
+You should post once or twice a week for at least 10 weeks and the deadline for each week is Tuesday afternoon before class at 2pm.
 If there are two articles, you should post once for each article.

-Forum posts: For ten weeks of your choice, you will need to submit two forum posts on assigned readings (these should be either responses to your classmates' comments or your own post if you would like to discuss something different).
+Forum posts: For ten weeks of your choice, you will need to submit one or two forum posts on assigned readings (these should be either responses to your classmates' comments or your own post if you would like to discuss something different).
 Your posts do not have to be long-they could be as brief as two-three sentences, but they must meet the following criteria:

-- be pertinent to the main arguments of the readings (demonstrate that you have read the texts) - be meaningful and original (demonstrate that you have thought about the texts) - be polite and respectful terms of the research methods used, the style of writing, the organization of the book as a whole and the arguments the author makes.
-The paper should be submitted through the plagiarism detection engine VERIGUIDE and use the standard department style for citations.
-The paper will count for 20 points and the presentation 5.
+- be pertinent to the main arguments of the readings (demonstrate that you have read the texts) - be meaningful and original (demonstrate that you have thought about the texts) - be polite and respectful organization of the book as a whole and the arguments the author makes.
+The time limit for the presentation will be strictly enforced.
+Rehearse your presentation to see how long it takes and adjust it accordingly.
+If your presentation is too long or too short, you will receive a poor grade.
+The time limit for the presentation will be determined after I see how many people have signed up for the course.
+The presentation should be accompanied by a powerpoint and there will be time allotted for questions and answers about the book after your presentation.